The Importance of Versioning with PoliciesWhat is policy versioning?Policy versioning is the practice of ...

 The Shortcut in Policy Management with your version of SharePoint

-Working within policy management or compliance teams in large or complex organisations can bring with it many challenges.
+Working within policy management or compliance teams in large or complex organizations can bring with it many challenges.
 Not least of which is making sure your business keeps pace with the ever-changing policy, regulation and compliance landscape.

 Where do you feel the pain?

-Take any one of the vast array of regulations out there – for example the latest Anti-Money laundering policy – and you can say with a high degree of certainty that Governments and governing bodies will frequently review policies which means the rules can change at any time.
+Take any one of the vast arrays of regulations out there – for example the latest Anti-Money laundering policy – and you can say with a high degree of certainty that Governments and governing bodies will frequently review policies which means the rules can change at any time.

 So It’s important (both legally and competitively) to keep up to date with the rules, policies and regulations and even more so in many cases to make sure your employees are aware of this Policy Change.